 Dustin Breitling received MA in Geopolitics at Charles University in Prague.
 He is a member of the Diffractions Collective.
 He has curated Thanatropic Regressions (2014), an installation which focused on the implications of accelerationism approached through the theoretical prism of geo-philosophy, and has organized the Frontiers of Solitude project (2016).
 He is the co-editor of Reinventing Horizons (Prague 2016, with Vít Bohal and Václav Janoščík) and Allegorithms (Prague 2017, with Vít Bohal).

-Casey Carr is a security theorist, currently working at Amazon, and a member of the Diffractions Collective.
+Casey Carr is a security theorist and a member of the Diffractions Collective.
 Carr graduated in International Conflict and Security at the University of Kent in Brussels.
 He studied at the University of New York in Prague, concentrating his course load on social and psychological aspects of disaster, conflict, and crisis.
 His research involves individual and collective radicalization processes, where his current work focuses on Islamic political activism and radicalization in Belgium.
 He writes on hybrid warfare, terrorism, complexity applied to warfare, and sci-fi.

 Diffractions Collective emerged as a platform for critical discussion on art and algorithm in 2013, it has developed into a collective labouring at the intersection of accelerationist philosophy, technology, politics, semiotic economy, and conflict.

 The discussion was a part of the exhibition Forensic Architecture: The Architecture of Conflict.